Minor Threat: Breakup

 Minor Threat split up in 1983.
 Creative differences were the main factor in the breakup, Preslar and Baker having become fans of the band U2 and wanting Minor Threat to pursue a similar musical direction.
 According to Baker:Did we all want to develop Minor Threat’s sound to be more melodic, but Ian MacKaye didn't?
 Yes, Ian was right, and we were wrong.
 What Ian was doing was not just a band, Ian was building a community.
 He was so far ahead of his time and was thinking about the idea of Dischord and several bands and having this kind of reciprocating relationship with other artists.
 He was so big picture.
 But I was like: 'I want to play bigger shows, I want to tour more.
 Minor Threat is a great little punk band, but have you heard the Boy album…?'
 I was dumb!
 And he wasn't.
 So Minor Threat fortunately stopped exactly when it did.MacKaye was skipping rehearsal sessions towards the end of the band's career, and he wrote the lyrics to the songs on the Salad Days EP in the studio.
 That was quite a contrast with the earlier recordings, as he had written and co-written the music for much of the band's early material.
 Minor Threat, which had returned to being a four-piece group with the departure of Hansgen, played its final show on September 23, 1983, at the Lansburgh Cultural Center in Washington, D.C., sharing the bill with go-go band Trouble Funk, and Austin, Texas punk funk act the Big Boys.
 In a meaningful way, Minor Threat ended their final set with "Last Song", a tune whose name was also the original title of the band's song "Salad Days".

-Following the breakup, MacKaye stated that he did not "check out" on hardcore, but in fact hardcore "checked out".
-Explaining this, he stated that at a 1984 Minutemen show, a fan struck MacKaye's younger brother Alec in the face, and he punched the fan back, then realizing that the violence was "stupid," and that he saw his role in the stupidity.
-MacKaye claimed that immediately after this he decided to leave the hardcore scene.